 Time elapsing is only noticeable when observing motion.
 It is what makes us register the ticking of the clock.
 But the interesting thing about time is that it only exists in the past and in the future.
 This very moment, the here and now, is so elusive that it can only be seen when there is no motion at all.
 In a photograph we capture the existence of this present moment by freezing time.
 However, when we add subtle motion to a frozen moment, time can be extended within this vacuum and seems to last forever.

 You are in an unknown city, staying in a run-down motel taking a shower.
 As you close the tap and turn to use the scruffy towel to dry yourself, you walk back into the room you just entered for the very first time.
 This is your sanctuary now, your home.
 Yesterday it belonged to someone else.
 And tomorrow, after you’ve checked out, it will do so once more.
-One room, a different story everyday.
 Welcome to Sunshine Royale Motel.
-Four walls.
-Eleven stories.
-Told in twenty-two cinemagraphs.
+One room, a new story every day.

-Cinemagraphs are in a class of their own, somewhere between photography and video.
-Just like in a regular still frame, in a cinemagraph, time is frozen, yet subtle moving elements bring the frame to life.
+This series of living photographs, or cinemagraph are a mix between photo and video.
+Just like in a regular still frame, in a cinemagraph, time is frozen.
+Yet subtle moving elements bring the frame to life.
 Individually they will playback in an endless loop, creating the illusion of never-ending motion.
 The partially frozen parts, combined with the recurring movements give the images a strange and hypnotic effect.